 At this year’s QSR Media Awards, leaders from Australia’s most successful brands honored the top QSRs from around the country.
 During the event, industry leaders shared insight on the current trends that are driving restaurant technology and innovation.
-Here are five key takeaways from the event:
+Written by Sarah Knapp, Marketing Manager of Mobi2Go, are the five key takeaways from the event:

 1. Australian Consumer Demographics are Changing